 This is a condition caused by progressive scarring of the lungs causing irreversible lung damage.
 Symptoms include a dry cough and shortness of breath.
 It requires extensive diagnostic testing and treatment.

 COPD (Chronic Obstructive Pulmonary Disease) is a disease of the airways and lungs.
 It is a disease that develops slowly over a long period of time.
 Some symptoms of COPD are; shortness of breath, wheezing, cough, and sputum (mucus) production.
 Smoking is a major factor of COPD.
 There is no cure for COPD but with the combination of treatments and smoking cessation the progression of the disease can be slowed.

-If you are suffering from any persistent respiratory problems, call our office.
+If you are suffering from any persistent respiratory problems, call our office (615) 822-2214 or fill out the form below.
 We will evaluate and treat your condition.
 Untreated lung disease may result in progressive irreversible lung injury.